Thursday, March 29, 2012

 "Oh no Rachel!
 If harm came to you, your husband would never forgive me."

-I went to the drawer in my table and took out my flintlock.
+I went to the drawer in my table and took out my pistol.
 I checked that it was loaded.
 Lola raised her eyebrows, "No, don't go."

 "I can use this as good as any man.
 Father taught all of us girls to shoot.
 And I mean REALLY shoot.
 If he is out there, I can protect myself."